Talking-Health/intro-project/TESTING.md

 # Testing Documentation

-This project includes a comprehensive test suite built with Jest that covers all backend functionality.
+This project includes a comprehensive test suite built with Jest that covers all backend functionality including complete CRUD operations with delete functionality.

 ## Test Structure